 As treatment becomes a reality, those with social anxiety find themselves able to meet new friends, overcome their social fears of being in public, and challenge their comfort zone to continue their own growth.
 While it can take some time to overcome social anxiety, it has been done many times before.
 Even the most intense fears of being around other people can be better understood and worked through.

 Colorado CBT is here to support those struggling with social anxiety.
+We offer a variety of treatment options, including psychiatric care, should medication become a helpful step in your healing journey.
 Reach out to make an appointment and get started!